 To fix this problem, we consider an equilibrium with random blocks.
-Unlike the T-period block, the length of the random block is not fixed and is determined by public randomization $z \in [0, 1]$ .
-Specifically, at the end of each period t, players determine whether to continue the current block or not in the following way: Given some parameter $p \in (0, 1)$ , if $z^t \leq p$ , the current block continues so that period t + 1 is still included in the current random block.
-Otherwise, the current block terminates.
-So the random block terminates with probability 1 - p each period.
+Unlike the T-period block, the length of the random block is not fixed and is determined by public randomization $z \in [0, 1]$.
+Specifically, at the end of each period t, players determine whether to continue the current block or not in the following way: Given some parameter $p \in (0, 1)$, if $z^t \le p$, the current block continues so that